osaroo3/fitness-palace-ci-project5/README.md

 * to access my user account by signing in.
 * to make and view my subscriptions.
 * to be able to sign out of my account as a safety measure.
-* view my profile and orders
+* view my profile and orders.
+* to view a list of products and make purchases.

 #### Site Administrator/ Facility management goals